 All of this raises the question, why does this happen?
 What is causing Post Concussion Syndrome?
 Although there is current research being conducted, there is still very little known to date.
 PCS was previously believed to be associated with sustained swelling in the brain following the initial injury.
 Currently, medical researchers suggest that PCS is related to continued blood flow abnormalities in the brain after the initial injury.
 After damage to the head, neurons in the brain get stretched and pulled out of their normal orientation as a result of the bouncing and twisting motion of the brain in the skull due to harsh movements.
 For those of you that aren’t familiar with the term neurons, I’ll give you a quick explanation.
 Neurons are cells in the brain that transmit nerve impulses to communicate with different areas of the body.
 Think of neurons as the highways of the brain; they allow passageway of signals to different areas of the brain to achieve the goal of the signal they are trying to transmit.
 When these neurons get pulled out of their original orientation, they aren’t able to work as effectively or efficiently.
 This leads to a cascade of implications which denies the brain’s ability to properly regulate and function normally and inevitably results in a range of symptoms.

 PCS symptoms and the severity of PCS symptoms all vary depending on the individual.
 This is simply because there are no two brains that are exactly identical.
 However, typical symptoms induced by this syndrome will result in physical symptoms, sleep issues, mental processing delays and mood disruption.
-Physical symptoms will often present with headaches, nausea, vomiting, balance problems, slowed reaction time, dizziness, sensitivity to light and sound and blurred vision.
+Physical symptoms will often present with headaches, nausea, vomiting, balance problems, slowed reaction time, dizziness, sensitivity to light and sound as well as blurred vision.
 Sleep wise, individuals will sleep more or less than normal, may have difficulties falling asleep and typically have persistent feelings of fatigue or drowsiness.
 As a result of PCS, mental processing is often delayed, there is increased difficulty with concentration and memory, along with confusion, feeling foggy and slowed down.
 Increased sadness, irritability, nervousness, depression and having elevated emotions compared to normal is also related to PCS.
 Once again, all of these symptoms or only a few of these symptoms can be present in individuals with PCS.

 How do we get rid of these symptoms and get back to leading a normal life?
 Well treatment first starts with a diagnosis.
 Diagnosis can be received from primary health care providers, where they will ask about your symptoms, perform cognitive memory tests, use physical examinations to test the nervous system as well as balance tests.
 Currently, there are no brain scans that can be used to diagnose PCS.
 However, CT or MRI scans can be used to ensure there is no bleeding in the brain following the injury.